 Job hunting is an utterly exhausting thing to do but it is necessary when we’re unemployed – whether or not we like it.
 Each and step of the job hunt is critical – from the way the resume is written and the way you dress yourself up, to the way you articulate.
 These procedures, when executed properly, can make job hunting successful.
 Job seekers often fail to effectively sell themselves because of avoidable mistakes.
 There are many reasons why rejection and failure are often experienced.
 To help you not make the same mistakes again, here is a list of what these mistakes are and how to steer clear from them.

 Typos and grammatical errors

-Whether or not you have an idea if the employer is privy on these things or not, it is always a plus point on your part if you submit a resume without such mistakes.
+Whether or not you have an idea if the employer is demanding on these things or not, it is always a plus point on your part if you submit a resume without mistakes.
 Your resume is the preliminary step to selling yourself to the employer.
 You need to place your best foot forward to make you stand out and gain their attention.
 Although it is not uncommon to make a typo and grammatical error here and there, it is still not an excuse to commit the same on your resume.

 Not dressed enough

 The way you dress for an interview instantly makes an impression on the hiring manager.
 Dress professionally and don’t be afraid to overdress, it’s a lot better than being underdressed.

 We’ve all made mistakes while job searching, just remember not to commit the mistakes listed above and you’ll be perfectly fine.

 If you are looking for a job, check out our job board: https://fuzehr.com/job-board/